 For some women, wearing a bikini meant liberation rather than objectification.
 To Judy Cornelius, a 24-year-old living in a California singles apartment complex known for its acceptance of sexual and spiritual experimentation, and the Cosmopolitan journalist who described her, Cornelius’s “bikini body” crystallized her commitment “to do anything but the diapers and the dishes.”
 In an era just beginning to recognize female sexual autonomy, the “bikini body” ideal could represent rejecting gender norms as much as embracing them.

 But even as some women felt empowered by the bikini body, the burgeoning feminist movement chafed at the social expectations heaped upon women, not least among them the exacting beauty standards Slenderella and its industry peers promoted.
 Directives like “you must start today” to have your “bikini body” ready by “hot weather time” seemed anything but liberating.
+Particularly for women who might not invest the time and money to conform to this increasingly ubiquitous ideal, it became abundantly clear that that the newly imagined standard of bikini-readiness was yet another realm in which women’s bodies were policed and they would be punished for falling short.
 At the 1968 Miss America pageant, protesters identified the bikini’s close cousins — “bras, girdles, curlers, false eyelashes, wigs” — as symbols of oppression to be destroyed along with the pageant.
 (Ironically, bikinis were not permitted at Miss America until 1997.)